LN-Development/ln-core/README.md

 # ln-core
-A Fivem framework made for FPS/TPS game modes.
+A Fivem framework made for FPS/TPS game modes inspired on QBCore.